ivs-kuleuven/platosim3/docs/source/dev-overview.md

 # Installing/Updating PlatoSim3 for Developers {#dev-overview}

 The scheme below shows an overview of the procedure to download, update, and build the PlatoSim3 software on your system yourself, without using conda.
-This scheme is valid for developers who may want to contribute to the code at some point (or for users who want to install the software without @ref InstallViaConda "using conda").
+This scheme is valid for developers who may want to contribute to the code at some point (or for users who want to install the software without @ref user-install "using conda").
 Also the procedure to make your own modifications to the code available for others is described.

 @image html /images/download-update-build.png ""